Polka in the United States: Slovenian-American

 The Slovenian style or Cleveland style is generally played at a smoother tempo and features different instrumentation.
 Whereas the Polish style utilizes trumpets and concertinas, the main melody instruments in the Slovenian band are the accordion and tenor saxophone.
 A diatonic accordion or "button box" is sometimes used instead of the piano accordion or chromatic accordion and offers a different sound.
 The Slovenian style also adds a banjo or guitar to bolster the rhythm section (most commonly banjo for polkas and guitar for waltzes).
 The epicenter of the Slovenian-American style of polka is undoubtedly Cleveland and northeast Ohio, but it is also popular in Pennsylvania and in many other cities in the Great Lakes region.
 The most influential figure in Slovenian-American polka is Frankie Yankovic, who helped "Americanize" the Slovenian polka and worked for years to popularize it, appearing throughout the country and even performing on The Tonight Show Starring Johnny Carson.
 He was crowned America's Polka King in Milwaukee in 1948.
+Slavko Avsenik was another important musician in the development the style, an accordion player from Slovenia who helped bridge the Slovenian and American polka worlds.
 Other important Slovenian-style pioneers include Johnny Pecon, Lou Trebar, Johnny Vadnal (along with brothers Tony, Frankie, and Richie), Kenny Bass, Louis Bashel and Eddie Habat.
+Roger Bright was a prominent accordion player from New Glarus, Wisconsin who fused Slovenian-style polka with Swiss melodic influences.
 The torchbearers of Slovenian-American or "Cleveland-Style" polka today include Jeff Pecon (Johnny's son), Joey Tomsick, Don Wojtila, Eddie Rodick, Eddie Klancnik, LynnMarie Hrovat and Alex Meixner.
 Like their Polish counterparts, these bands have also expanded their repertoire over the years to include a variety of styles of music including polkas, waltzes, American standards, Latin dances (cha chas, tangos, etc.), line dances, and rock 'n roll.